Blogs

 Advantages

-Here are some remarkable advantages that both SMD and COB LEDs do have in common:
+Here are some remarkable advantages that both SMD and COB LEDs have in common.

-1. Both LED types can produce enough bright light that can easily brighten every dark corner around your house.
+1. Both LED types can produce enough bright light to easily brighten every dark corner around your house.

-2. Compared to traditional LEDs still available in the market, SMD and COB LED lights prove to be more affordable and longer-lasting than usual LEDs.
+2. Compared to traditional LEDs still available in the market, SMD and COB LED lights prove to be more affordable and longer-lasting than traditional LEDs.

 3. Both SMD and COB LEDs are considered to be highly efficient in producing bright luminous light that does not consume a lot of power.